chainstack/graph-deployment/helmfile/README.md

 }
 ```

-If all is ok you would get response containing indexed info
+If everything is ok you will get a response containing indexed info.